aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-stepfunctions-terraform/README.md

 ## How it works

 Amazon EventBridge Pipes connects sources to targets.
-This Terraform stack creates an EventBridge Pipe which receives message from source SQS queue and sends it to the target AWS Step Functions state machine.
+This Terraform stack creates an EventBridge Pipe which receives message from the source SQS queue and sends it to the target AWS Step Functions state machine.

 ## Testing